PioneersHub/pyconde-website/backend/README.md

 ## Prerequisites

 - Python 3.11+
-- AWS Account with SES configured
+- Mailgun account (you already have one!)
 - Google reCAPTCHA account

 ## Setup